paritosh100/ReShape-City-AI/README.md

     -   Review the "Existing" vs "Proposed" visual slider.
     -   Analyze the metrics and identified problems on the left/right panels.
     -   Use the **Chat Assistant** (bottom right) to ask questions.
-5.  **Iterate**: Use the sidebar settings to change the focus or persona and regenerate without re-uploading.
-6.  **Export**: Click the Download icon in the header to save a PDF report.

-## 🔮 Future Roadmap

--   **3D Massing Models**: Export simplified 3D geometry based on the satellite analysis.
--   **Cost Estimator**: Integration with local construction cost databases.
--   **Community Voting**: A module for public feedback on proposed designs.

 ---